danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [mannprerak2/putaway](https://github.com/mannprerak2/putaway) - A chrome extension to save Tabs and Sessions as Bookmarks (Made with Svelte)
+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [supertokens/supertokens-core](https://github.com/supertokens/supertokens-core) - Open source alternative to Auth0 / Firebase Auth / AWS Cognito
 - [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
 Developed at @browserstack
 - [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.